-Aperture priority mode lets me focus my mental energy on composition and light rather than what my camera’s settings are for a particular shot.
+Aperture priority mode lets you focus your mental energy on composition and light (like in these corporate portrait lighting shots, for example) rather than what your camera’s settings are for a particular shot.

 This works well for when you’re shooting under lighting conditions that fluctuate a bit, but not really for when you’re shooting in very dark situations (which I’ll talk about later in the article) or for lighting conditions where you have complete control, i.e. a studio setting.
 When you have that much control over your light, you can literally choose your settings and leave them the same for the rest of the shoot.
 When you can set it and forget it, why not dial in your settings to get the exact exposure you want?

 In addition to aperture priority mode taking a load off your mind when shooting portraits, it does that while easily letting you decide what your depth of field is going to be.
 For portrait photography, depth of field (and thus aperture selection) is really the most important setting you’re going to choose.
 Knowing how your aperture works means being able to really take control over the creativity of your portraits.